18277390221/Muti-RL-Agents/README.md

 ### Population-based Training

 In standard self-play, we have one current policy learning against a past version or a mirror of itself.
 [Population-Based Training (PBT)](https://arxiv.org/abs/1711.09846) would maintain a population of diverse policies for each team, periodically selecting the most successful ones, mutating hyperparameters, and mixing strategies.

+A potential candidate is to enhance self-play with PBT and league dynamics.

 ## Group members